Course Content

 • Welcome and Introductions - Sophia Seffrood, MSU

-• Introduction to Extrusion Technology - Dr. Girish Ganjyal, WSU
+• Introduction to Extrusion Processing- Dr. Girish Ganjyal, WSU

 • Lab Tour - MSU Food Product Development Lab graduate students